chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/renovate/index.md

 ## Updating Versioned Images

 By default, Renovate should now open PRs for any out-of-date versions of images.
-For example, given the following Dockerfile:
+For example, you can run Renovate with the following Dockerfile:

 ```
 FROM cgr.dev/chainguard.edu/python:3.11-dev AS builder